 was responsible for about 16% of the outbreaks and can cause flu-like symptoms or pneumonia.
 Pseudomonas

 was behind another 13% of the outbreaks and is linked with folliculitis and even otitis externa.

 The CDC indicates that “more than half of outbreaks started in the summer, the peak season for swimming.”

 Due to the high chlorine tolerance of Cryptosporidium

 , the CDC recommends that officials in charge of pools and other facilities found to carry the parasite follow hyperchlorination water treatment

 guidelines in the event of fecal contamination or an outbreak.
 The CDC also urges anyone infected to avoid pools and other water facilities.
-“To help protect your family and friends from Crypto and other diarrhea-causing germs, do not swim or let your kids swim if sick with diarrhea,” said the Chief of the CDC’s Healthy Swimming Program, Michele Hlavsa, RN, MPH, in a recent press release
+“To help protect your family and friends from Crypto and other diarrhea-causing germs, do not swim or let your kids swim if sick with diarrhea,” said the Chief of the CDC’s Healthy Swimming Program, Michele Hlavsa, RN, MPH.

 To stay informed on the latest in infectious disease news and developments, please sign up for our weekly newsletter.